 Beyond Meat Logo

 Fisk Studio and Falkon Content reworked Beyond Meat’s visual style, making it more consistent and cohesive.
-The team led by Juju Yeo (Art Director), Greg Fisk (Design Director), Serge Kirsanov (Creative Director), and Dexton Debori (Project Manager) reduced the font size but increased its weight, making the brand name more prominent.
+The team led by Juju Yeo (Art Director), Greg Fisk (Design Director), Serge Kirsanov (Creative Director), and Dexton Debori (Project Manager) reduced the font size.
+Still, it increased its weight, making the brand name more prominent.
 A bright and saturated shade of black was chosen for the same purpose.
 On the other hand, the green color became paler.
 The new font system makes it possible to remove the word “MEAT” and replace it with the name of a specific product when using the logo on the packaging.
 This unifies the company’s extensive product line.

 Font and Colors